 Course Learning Outcomes

-1 Demonstrate knowledge of 1) meiosis and Mendel’s Laws, 2) Mendelian inheritance and genetic crosses,
+1 Knowledge of 1) meiosis and Mendel’s Laws, 2) Mendelian inheritance and genetic crosses,

 3) types of modes of inheritance, 4) genetic linkage, 4) recombination and genetic mapping, 5) types and sources of genetic variation, 6) genome organisation and evolution, 7) DNA structure and function, 8) gene structure and function, 9) gene expression and regulation, 10) basic molecular techniques, 11) generation and uses of genetically modified organisms, 12) population allele and genotype frequencies, 13) Hardy-Weinberg equilibrium, 14) broad and narrow sense heritability, and 15) genetic selection.

-2 Perform basic molecular techniques, genetic crosses, and chromosome spreads.
-3 Analyse data from genetic crosses and molecular experiments, to predict the outcomes of genetic crosses, factors affecting Hardy-Weinberg equilibrium and selection, and to evaluate the results from genetic experiments.
-4 Explain how the role of genetics in animal and plant biological systems, in evolution, and in biological
+2 Ability to perform basic molecular techniques, genetic crosses, and chromosome spreads 3 Capacity to analyse data from genetic crosses and molecular experiments, to predict the outcomes of genetic crosses, factors affecting Hardy-Weinberg equilibrium and selection, and to evaluate the results from genetic experiments 4 Explain how the role of genetics in animal and plant biological systems, in evolution, and in biological

-5 Describe the relationship between the environment, genotypes, and phenotypes.
-6 Synthesise information and data and present the findings of an experiment or investigation in oral and written form.
-7 Demonstrate skills in problem solving and critical analysis.
-8 Demonstrate skills in team work and communication.
+5 Comprehend the relationship between the environment, genotypes, and phenotypes 6 Develop ability to synthesise information and data and present findings 7 Improve skills in problem solving, critical analysis, team work and communication

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below: